auth0/docs/articles/private-saas/infrastructure/security.md

 ---
-section: appliance
+section: private-saas
-description: Appliance infrastructure information about security
+description: Private SaaS infrastructure information about security
 ---

-# Auth0 Appliance Infrastructure Requirements: Security and Access
+# Auth0 Private SaaS Infrastructure Requirements: Security and Access

- This document details the security and access requirements for your Appliance instances.
+ This document details the security and access requirements for your Private SaaS implementation.

  ## SSL Certificates

- Each Auth0 Appliance (e.g. your production cluster Appliance instance(s) and your development/test node Appliance instance) requires a unique SSL certificate to be created and installed.
+ Each Auth0 Private SaaS (e.g. your production cluster Private SaaS implementation and your development/test node Private SaaS implementation) requires a unique SSL certificate to be created and installed.

  > If you are unsure of where to get SSL Certificates, please contact your network security team.
 They are usually the ones familiar with the required processes and working with the appropriate certificate authorities (CA) to generate new certificates.